-SB 1360 was approved by the Senate on May 7, 2012, on a 38-0 vote, and by the Assembly Environmental Safety and Toxic Materials Committee on June 12, 2012, on a 9-0 vote.
-It is awaiting consideration in the Assembly Appropriations Committee.
+SB 1360 was approved by the Senate on May 7, 2012, on a 38-0 vote and is awaiting consideration in the Assembly.
 It is supported by the Ocean Conservancy and has no opposition.

 RECOMMENDED ACTION:

 IT IS RECOMMENDED THAT THE COMMISSION: